- 1 Best Practices for Using Web Push Notifications

 See further, whom to send push notifications.

 - Statistics.
 To improve campaign results use statistics.
 It shows the most successful approaches, allows you to compare a set of used options.
-Customers of Gravitec.net can track their push campaign history, number of messages sent, delivered and opened, CTR, etc.
+Customers of Gravitec.net can track their push campaign history, the number of messages sent, delivered, and opened, CTR, etc.